DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Single, double, and triple quotes

 We defined strings by putting characters between single quotes, as in `a = 'some'`.
-That's our standard practice, but Python treats single and double quotes the same.
+That will be our standard practice, but Python treats single and double quotes the same.
 We could have typed `a = "some"` instead with the same effect.
-The main reason for using single quotes is laziness (you don't have to hit the shift key).
+The main reason for using single quotes is laziness (we don't have to hit the shift key).
 We're not ones to disparage laziness, but the point is that there's little difference between the two.
 On occasion, we use double quotes if the string includes a single quote:
 ```
 f = "I don't believe it"
 print(f)